Categories of Products

 Products in Limited Supply

 In the long run, prices of products that are in limited supply fluctuate much more with changes in demand than products that are in abundant supply.
-Examples of limited supply goods and services include land, labor, natural resources such as oil, gas and minerals, tickets to major sporting events (the Superbowl), and products supplied by a monopoly.
+Examples of limited supply goods and services include land, labor, natural resources such as oil, gas and minerals, tickets to major sporting events (the Superbowl, or the World Cup final), and products supplied by a monopoly.

 Prices of products in abundant supply, or so-called manufactured products (except those produced by a monopoly), generally do not remain high in the long run.
 For example, let’s take a look at the price of cheese.
 When the demand for cheese increases, the price increases in the short run.
 A higher price of cheese means that profits for the suppliers will be higher, assuming that the cost of production remains constant.
 If the profits to produce and sell cheese exceed the average level of profits in other industries, more entrepreneurs (more cheese suppliers) will enter the industry.
 This increases supply and brings the price back down in the long run.
 Thus, in the long run the price will settle at a level where profits are normal or average and not excessive.